smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 EMCO uses Istio and other open source solutions to provide Multi-tenancy solution leveraging Istio Authorization and Authentication frameworks.
 This is achieved without adding any logic in EMCO microservices.
 - Authentication and Authorization for the EMCO users is done at the Isito Ingress Gateway, where all the traffic enters the cluster.

-- Istio along with autherservice (istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.
+- Istio alongwith autherservice (istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.
 Authservice is an entity that works along side with Envoy proxy.
 It is used to work with external IAM systems (OAUTH2).
 Many Enterprises have their own OAUTH2 server for authenticating users and provide roles.

 - Authservice and ISTIO can be configured to talk to multiple OAUTH2 servers.
-Using this capability EMCO can support multiple tenants.
-(For example one tenant belonging to one project).
+Using this capability EMCO can support multiple tenants, for example one tenant belonging to one project.

 - Using Istio AuthorizationPolicy access to different EMCO resources can be controlled based on roles defined for the users.